agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 | Chengdu Hunters        |                 23 |
 | London Spitfire        |                --- |

+There were two facts in the 2020 Asian region: the Shanghai Dragons were the best team in the region by a mile, and the London[^london] Spitfire were the worst by a wide margin.

-The Asian region in 2020 had two truisms: the Shanghai Dragons beat everyone, and the London[^london] Spitfire lost to everyone.
-The [2020 Hangzhou Spark][2020_spark] look like a good candidate for the gatekeepers of the region, beating lower ranked teams 67% of the time, but only managing 17% against better teams.
+Amongst the remaining teams, the [2020 Hangzhou Spark][2020_spark] look like a good candidate for the gatekeepers.
+They beat lower ranked teams 67% of the time, but only managing 17% against better teams, and they finished exactly in the middle of the pack in the standings.

 [2020_spark]: https://en.wikipedia.org/wiki/2020_Hangzhou_Spark_season